 The security of data being protected by cloud has been questioned but it’s easy to overlook some of the inherent security risks associated with on-site or legacy (tape) based backup solutions.

 For a start, many of these systems require manual intervention and a minimum two-step process to secure data off-site.
-Any system that requires manual intervention is open to human error or unauthorised access.
+Any system that requires manual intervention is open to human error or unauthorized access.
 Having to transport removable media to and from an off-site storage location can open up the threat of theft or loss.
 Using encrypted media can help mitigate some of this risk but using a cloud solution could remove the risk entirely.

 With cloud users running an average of 1.8 public clouds and 2.3 private clouds, it is not difficult to understand the scale of cloud platforms today.
 Cloud platforms are increasing in popularity and driving the development of features as demand grows.
 Security may have been a concern a few years ago but developers have long since resolved this.